-- h.
+- g.
+Does a written contract exist that describes the relationship the parties intend to create? - h.
 Does the business provide the worker with employee-type benefits? - i.
 How permanent and ongoing is this relationship? - j.
 To what extent are the services performed by the worker a key aspect of the regular business of the company?

-IX.
+XII.
 DBA - FICTITIOUS BUSINESS NAMES

 - 1. A fictitious name registration must be filed within 40 days of starting a company in the county where you have your principal place of business.
 In Los Angeles County, visit rrcc.lacounty.gov/Clerk.
 In Orange County, start at egov.ocgov.com/ocgov/ and search for "fictitious business." - 2.
 You do not have to file if you use your surname in the name of the business.
 So "Tim Parker Plumbing" or Parker's Plumbing" are both exempt from registering, but "Tim's Plumbing" is not.
 Also if you use something like "Parker and Sons Plumbing" you do not have to file, because the name suggests additional owners. - 3.
 In Los Angeles, it costs \$26 to register a business, plus \$5 more for each additional business name or owner.
 The base fee is \$23 in Orange County, \$55 in San Bernardino County, \$35 in Riverside County and \$53 in Ventura County.
 Filings are good for five years, then can be renewed. - 4.
 Within 30 days of filing your fictitious name statement, you must publish it in an ad in a newspaper of general circulation in your area once a week for four consecutive weeks.
 The county clerk can tell you which newspapers you must use. - 5.
 You don't want to create confusion by choosing a business name that's already being used, so most county clerks offer an online search form so you can check.
-In Los Angeles County, vist rrcc.lacounty.gov/clerk/fbn_search.cfm.
+In Los Angeles County, visit rrcc.lacounty.gov/clerk/fbn_search.cfm.

-X. REPORT OF FOREIGN BANK AND FINANCIAL ACCOUNTS (FBAR)
+XIII.
+REPORT OF FOREIGN BANK AND FINANCIAL ACCOUNTS (FBAR)

-If you have a financial interest in or signature authority over a foreign financial account, including a bank account, brokerage account, mutual fund, trust, or other type of foreign financial account, exceeding certain thresholds, the Bank Secrecy Act may require you to report the account yearly to the Internal Revenue Service by filing a Report of Foreign Bank and Financial Accounts (FBAR).
+If you have a financial interest in or signature authority over a foreign financial account, including a bank account, brokerage account, mutual fund, trust, or other type of foreign financial account, the Bank Secrecy Act may require you to report the accounts annually to the Internal Revenue Service by filing a Form 114 Report of Foreign Bank and Financial Accounts (FBAR).
+The FBAR must be filed electronically through FinCEN's BSA E-Filing System.
+The FBAR is not filed with a federal tax return.
+Filings are required when the aggregate value of all foreign financial accounts exceed \$10,000 at any time during the calendar year reported.